aman07-up/arvr_project/README.md

 VR
 animatehandoninpuy.cs -- for character action mechanism
-pistol.cs--- for gun shooting mechanism playermovementscript.cs -- for character movement
+pistol.cs--- for gun shooting mechanism playermovementscript.cs -- for character movement with joystick